FreeRADIUS/freeradius-server/scripts/crossbuild/README.md

     make crossbuild.down

-The system tries to be as efficient as possible, so will not rebuild from scratch every time.
+The system tries to be as efficient as possible, so will not rebuild the Docker images from scratch every time, but use an existing image and copy just the latest git commits in for testing.

 ## Global make targets